-After the morning hike, we took a well-deserved afternoon nap and chill at the hotel’s gorgeous swimming pool and later popped across the road for some cocktails and BBQ ribs at the more casual Hana Ranch.
+After the morning hike, we took a well-deserved afternoon nap and chilled at the hotel’s gorgeous swimming pool.
+In the evening, we got a lift from the hotel to take us across the road for some cocktails and BBQ ribs at the more casual Hana Ranch.

 We got up relatively early (ahem 10 am) and drove to Wai’anapanapa State Park (mile marker 32) to swim at the black sand beach.
-It was the most incredible place I’ve ever seen and one of my favourite places in Hawaii.
-The most vibrant neon green plants grow out of the black soil.
-Black sand and black rocks jut out from the shallow turquoise sea, the deeper parts a deeper electric blue, indistinguishable from the bright blue sky.
+It was the most incredible place I’ve ever seen.
+Just look at the photos to see how vibrant neon green the plants are against the black soil and electric blue sky.
 Have you seen anything like this before?

 There are some coastal hike paths around here that we explored for a bit.
 But we weren’t prepared for a hike, dressed with flipflops and beachwear, so we turned back after 20 minutes or so.
 There is also a sea cave to the right of the beach that a lot of people got very excited about.

-The black sand gets seriously hot!
-I put my flipflops on a rock near the water and ran in fast like running over hot coals!
+The black sand gets seriously hot though!
+I put my flipflops on a rock near the water and ran in fast as I could like running over hot coals!
 The ‘sand’ is a mix of tiny pebbles as fine as caviar, as well as bigger, smooth stones that sparkle under the sun.
 Wai’anapanapa actually means glistening waters.
 We brought our waterproof go pro with us to take some fun shots.

-This is not a place to rush, or take a photo and leave.
-Bring a picnic and spend at least a few hours here, hike to a secluded beach and swim in the sea.
-You won’t regret it.
+This is not a place to rush, or just take a photo and leave.
+Bring a picnic and spend at least a few hours here, hike to a secluded beach and enjoy swimming in the sea.

-After the black sand beach, we drove to Hamoa Beach (mile marker 50), considered by some as one of the most beautiful beaches in the world.
-It’s a relatively small, crescent-shaped bay, with white powdery sand and crystal clear waters that roll to shore in small waves.
-The beach is lined with trees providing plenty of shade, and is typically not very crowded.
+After the black sand beach, we drove to Hamoa Beach (mile marker 50), which Mark Twain said to be the most beautiful beach in the world.
+It’s a relatively small, crescent-shaped bay, with white powdery sand and crystal clear waters that roll across the shore in small waves.
+The beach is lined with trees providing plenty of shade and is typically not very crowded.
 There is also a bathroom, however, my husband said he saw a spider so big he thought it was a crab.
 So be careful!

 The Travaasa Hana has about 8 sunbeds on the beach reserved for its guests, which are the only sunbeds there.